Carlsruhe, Victoria: History

-Carlsruhe was settled for European use on 26 May 1837 by Charles Ebden.
-Carlsruhe was the second inland settlement in the Port Phillip District, Ebden having set up the first inland settlement on about 14 March 1837 at Sugarloaf Creek, Victoria.
-It was named after Karlsruhe, Germany, where Ebden received part of his education.
+Charles Ebden became the first European to settle in Carlsruhe whan he established himself at Sugarloaf Creek, Victoria on about 14 March 1837.
+He named the location after Karlsruhe, Germany, where he had received part of his education.
+Carlsruhe was the second inland settlement in the Port Phillip District.

-Although Carlsruhe is named after the German city, the German pronunciation of the name is very different from the Australian town which is pronounced using English spelling conventions.
-This is because in German the final "e" is pronounced with an "E" sound, whereas in English the "e" it is silent when at the end of a word.
-The correct German pronunciation is "Carls-ruh-e".
+Although Carlsruhe is named after the German city, the Australian pronunciation of the name is very different from its German counterpart because, in German, the final "e" is pronounced separately whereas, in English, the "e" it is silent.
+The German pronunciation is "Carls-ruh-e".

 Carlsruhe has a graveyard with many tombstones dating back to the 19th century.

-A township was established in the 1850s; the post office opened on 1 September 1854, closed after a few months and reopened in 1858.
+A township was established in the 1850s.
+The post office opened on 1 September 1854, closed after a few months and reopened in 1858.
 After the railway arrived in 1862, Carlsruhe Railway Station post office opened some distance away, in October 1865.
-The original Carlsruhe post office closed in 1957; in July 1958 the name of the Railway Station post office was changed to Carlsruhe; this office closed in March 1965.
+The original Carlsruhe post office closed in 1957.
+In July 1958, the name of the Railway Station post office was changed to Carlsruhe.
+It closed in March 1965.